1. 魚仔 // 盧廣仲 [Fish // Crowd Lu]

 2. 윤종신 Yoon Jong Shin – 좋니 Like It

 I’m probably not exaggerating if I say this song is the top most played song in Korea (and in karaoke?) of the year, at least amongst those in their 20’s.
 Nearing the age of fifty, 윤종신 wanted to create a song dedicated to the complex emotions you experience in your 20’s from 이별 – a parting away, a break up, a farewell – before he loses the chance.

 If you ask me who my top favourite artist is, 윤종신 would be my immediate answer.
-Although I missed his early career when he debuted in 1990, from his record label, Mystic Entertainment, to his “one song a month” Monthly Melody project which has been going for 8 years, as his young fan, I admire his ongoing passion for and his meticulous honest approach to music.
-He is probably one of the best lyricists in Korea.
+From his record label Mystic Entertainment, to his “one song a month” Monthly Melody project which has been going for 8 years, as his young fan, I admire his ongoing passion for and his meticulous honest approach to music.
+He’s also one of the best lyricists in Korea.

 “좋으니 사랑해서 사랑을 시작할 때 Are you happy now that you’re in love

 니가 얼마나 예쁜지 모르지 You don’t know how pretty you are when you’re in love

 그 모습을 아직도 못 잊어 I still can’t forget how you looked

 헤어 나오지 못해 I can’t get over it

 니 소식 들린 날은 더 Especially on days I hear about you

 좋으니 그 사람 솔직히 견디기 버거워 Do you like him?
 To be honest, I can’t bear it